killuaDev/irishGuide/Laarchanuuint Intro to Reading Irish Words.md

 Stress is the amount of emphasis we put on a syllable.
 For example, the first syllable is stressed in the word "record" in the phrase "a record", but the second in the phrase "I record".

 Usually the first syllable is stressed in Irish.
-Otherwise we mark stressed syllables with ' e.g. [/ə'nisʹ/](https://www.teanglann.ie/CanU/anois.mp3), the stress is on the second syllable.
+Otherwise we mark stressed syllables with ' e.g. *anois* [/ə'nisʹ/](https://www.teanglann.ie/CanU/anois.mp3), the stress is on the second syllable.

 ### Stressed Vowels
 Single vowels are relatively simple, if they are stressed their pronunciation is the sound which shares their symbol.